oskaerik/gore-engine/README.md

 # slick-game
-A 2D written in Java using Slick2D.
+A 2D game written in Java using Slick2D.